-The Audit Committee has approved the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2013.
+The Audit Committee has approved the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014.

-PricewaterhouseCoopers has served as our independent registered public accounting firm since 2000.
-The Board of Directors expects that representatives of PricewaterhouseCoopers will attend the Annual Meeting to make a statement if they desire to do so, and will be available to respond to appropriate questions.
+PricewaterhouseCoopers LLP has served as our independent registered public accounting firm since 2000.
+The Board of Directors expects that representatives of PricewaterhouseCoopers LLP will attend the Annual Meeting to make a statement if they desire to do so, and will be available to respond to appropriate questions.

-We are asking our stockholders to ratify the selection of PricewaterhouseCoopers as our independent registered public accounting firm.
-Although ratification is not required by our bylaws or otherwise, the Board is submitting the selection of PricewaterhouseCoopers to our stockholders for ratification as a matter of good corporate practice.
-If the selection is not ratified, the Audit Committee may reconsider the appointment of PricewaterhouseCoopers.
+We are asking our stockholders to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
+Although ratification is not required by our bylaws or otherwise, the Board is submitting the selection of PricewaterhouseCoopers LLP to our stockholders for ratification as a matter of good corporate practice.
+If the selection is not ratified, the Audit Committee may reconsider the appointment of PricewaterhouseCoopers LLP.
 Even if the selection is ratified, the Audit Committee in its discretion may select a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of our company and our stockholders.

-The Board unanimously recommends a vote FOR the ratification of appointment of PricewaterhouseCoopers as our independent registered public accounting firm for the year ending December 31, 2013.
+The Board unanimously recommends a vote FOR the ratification of appointment of PricewaterhouseCoopers LLP LLP as our independent registered public accounting firm for the year ending December 31, 2014.
 The affirmative vote of the holders of a majority of the shares present and entitled to vote in necessary for ratification.

-Fees Paid to PricewaterhouseCoopers
+Fees Paid to PricewaterhouseCoopers LLP

-The following table shows the fees paid by us to PricewaterhouseCoopers LLP, our independent registered public accounting firm, or accrued by us for years 2012 and 2011.
+The following table shows the fees paid by us to PricewaterhouseCoopers LLP LLP, our independent registered public accounting firm, or accrued by us for years 2012 and 2013.

-Ended iber 31,
+Year Ended December 31,

-2012 2011
+2013 2012

-(In tho ousands)
+(In thousands)

-Audit fees \$ 4,063 \$ 3,654
+Audit fees \$ 4,769 \$ 4,063

-Audit-related fees(1) 235 216
+Audit-related fees(1) 1,609 235

-Tax fees(2) 370 686
+Tax fees(2) 470 370

-All other fees(3) 3 3
+All other fees(3) 174 3

-\$4,671 \$4,559
+\$ 7,022 \$ 4,671

-- (1) Audit-related fees consist of fees associated with an employee benefit plan audit and transaction services. - (2) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - (3) All other fees includes enterprise risk management advice in 2012 and 2011 and, in both years, includes a license fee for access to an accounting and reporting research tool.
+- (1) Audit-related fees consist of fees associated with transaction services and an employee benefit plan audit. - (2) Tax fees consist primarily of fees associated with tax compliance, advice and planning services. - (3) All other fees includes an information technology security project in 2013 and, in both 2013 and 2012, includes a license fee for access to an accounting and reporting research tool.